 So.
 Many.
 Questions.

 My wife and I are both former teachers with graduate degrees in education, so you would think that we’d be ahead of the curve for homeschooling, distance learning, or being able to handle anything education-related thrown our family’s way.
 However, we don’t feel that way.
-We’re nervous that our kids will fall behind, we’re sad for the missed experiences we had hoped for our kids, and we’re longing for normalcy.
+We’re nervous that our kids will fall behind, we’re sad about the missed experiences we had hoped for our kids, and we’re longing for normalcy.

 But we also want to ensure, like every parent and every educator out there, that we do what’s best for our children.